stream-project/workshop-website/README.md

-This is the Source for https://lswt2019.aksw.org/
+This is the Source for the LSWT2019: https://lswt2019.aksw.org/

 To prepare the Java Script
 ```